-Hyatt Regency Inner Harbor's Executive Chef James Barrett; and competition judges Alison Bruce, Sales Manager, Fogo de Chao; Baltimore Convention Center Chef Gregory Pittman; Mia Blom, Director of Government & Community Affairs/Executive Director Visit Baltimore Education & Training Foundation; Marc Long, Visit Baltimore; Donald Lilley, Visit Baltimore; Aaron Dante, Executive Producer, No Pix After Dark Podcast; Shamara Bownes, Baltimore City School Office College & Career Readiness (not a judge) Baltimoreans Creating Connection, Trust, And Community Invited To Apply For \$5,000 Micro-Grants M&T Bank and The Aspen Institute Partner for Second Year to Support Baltimoreans Weaving the City's Social Fabric through the Weaver Awards Baltimore, MD, May 9, 2022 - M&T Bank and Weave: The Social Fabric Project, a program of The Aspen Institute, will honor the work of 20 Baltimore individuals and groups who are building community through the Weaver Awards, offering easy-toaccess micro-grants of \$5,000.
-The Weaver Awards, launched in Baltimore in 2021, focus on identifying and supporting Baltimoreans who prior- M&TBank community's
+Hyatt Regency Inner Harbor's Executive Chef James Barrett; and competition judges Alison Bruce, Sales Manager, Fogo de Chao; Baltimore Convention Center Chef Gregory Pittman; Mia Blom, Director of Government & Community Affairs/Executive Director Visit Baltimore Education & Training Foundation; Marc Long, Visit Baltimore; Donald Lilley, Visit Baltimore; Aaron Dante, Executive Producer, No Pix After Dark Podcast; Shamara Bownes, Baltimore City School Office College & Career Readiness (not a judge) Baltimoreans Creating Connection, Trust, And Community Invited To Apply For \$5,000 Micro-Grants M&T Bank and The Aspen Institute Partner for Second Year to Support Baltimoreans Weaving the City's Social Fabric through the Weaver Awards Baltimore, MD, May 9, 2022 -

-connection and belonging.
-The program is open to Baltimore City residents 18 and older, including those who work in groups with budgets

-under \$250,000 a year.
-While there are many in the city serving their neighbors, the Weaver Awards
+M&T Bank and Weave: The Social Fabric Project, a program of The Aspen Institute, will honor the work of 20 Baltimore individuals and groups who are building community through the Weaver Awards, offering easy-toaccess micro-grants of \$5,000.
+The Weaver Awards, launched in Baltimore in 2021, focus on identifying and supporting Baltimoreans M&TBank who prioritize their community's emotional needs for connection and belonging.
+The program is open to Baltimore City residents 18 and older, including those who work in groups with budgets under \$250,000 a year.
+While there are many in the city serving their neighbors, the Weaver Awards are meant for

-itize their

-emotional

-needs for